ianlewis/www.ianlewis.org/en/_posts/2024-05-30-understanding-github-artifact-attestations.md

 3. The expected values for the owner or repo given by the user are matched against the signing certificate’s OID claims.

-Notice that nowhere here did we actually use the contents of the SLSA predicate for verification.
-I think this is an oversight but we’ll discuss why that might have been omitted below.
+Notice that nowhere here is it actually necessary use the contents of the SLSA predicate for verification.
+It isn't really necessary if you are treat the certificate itself as the provenance.

 Next, let's discuss some of the trade-offs of this architecture.